 - The card Hamletback Goliath from Magic: The Gathering is given to be this.
 The card art depicts a couple of goblins living on the Goliath's back, and plant growth that makes it look like a mountain.

-- In the Ravenloft setting:
+- Ravenloft campaing setting:

 - In the adventure "Neither Man Nor Beast", the beach where the player characters become marooned on Markovia is covered with giant stone figures buried waist-deep in the sand or just offshore.